tfarina/isengard/c/cstyleguide.md

 ### Function Names

-Function names should be verbs or verb phrases in the imperative mood, because they are the means of doing action.
+Functions should use PascalCase.
+Capitalize the first letter of each word and join them without separators.

-Should be in mixed case (PascalCase) with the first letter of each word capitalized.
+Use a verb or verb phrase in the imperative mood.

 We have is a list of verbs you may use to begin your function names here:
 [verbs](verbs.txt)